I. General Information:Catholic Identity

 Will my transfer credits count toward my GPA at JPCatholic?

 How do I know which courses transfer and how they count toward a degree?

 Where can I find a description of a particular course?

 What courses/credit will not apply to undergraduate or graduate degrees?

 Does JPCatholic accept AP Exam credits?

 Does JPCatholic accept CLEP credits?

-How long will it take to graduate after I transfer?
+How long will it take to finish my undergraduate degree after I transfer?

 What academic calendar does JPCatholic use?

 III.
 Foreign Transcripts:What if I earned college credit from an institution outside of the United States?